 Another key part of the local food processing industry is wheat milling.
 As the country does not produce wheat, it imports almost all of it from the United States and Canada.
-During 2019, the country imported \$134 million in wheat.
-The U.S. supplied 51 percent (\$69 million) of that total, and Canada supplied 49 percent (\$66 million).
+During 2020, the country imported \$122 million in wheat.
+The U.S. supplied 35 percent (\$44 million) of that total, and Canada supplied 64 percent (\$78 million).
+The COVID-19 pandemic lockdown measures boosted the consumption of wheat and wheat products in the country, as families stayed home and consumed more baked goods.
 Two companies lead the local milling industry: Molinos Modernos S.A. and Grupo Bocel.
-Both companies process nearly 80 percent of all wheat imported into the country.
+These companies combined process nearly 80 percent of all wheat imported into the country.
 The main product produced by the millers is wheat flour.
-This wheat flour is the foundation of a large and growing baked goods industry in the DR. The retail value of baked goods sold in the DR in 2019 is estimated at approximately \$252 million.
+This wheat flour is the foundation of a large and growing baked goods industry in the DR. The retail value of baked goods sold in the DR in 2020 is estimated at approximately \$261 million.
 The largest share of baked goods is unpackaged leavened bread, which includes the local staple breads called "pan de agua" and "pan sobao."

 Additionally, the Dominican dairy processing industry has expanded its processing capacity over the past several years, focusing on cheese, shelf-stable milk, and yogurt.
 Over 50 percent of domestic fluid milk is processed into cheese and less than 5 percent into yogurt.
 Most of these cheeses are produced by more than 400 small and medium-sized rural processing facilities, creating products that are not comparable to U.S. products due to differences in variety, quality, and sanitary factors.
-However, larger local companies, such as Sigma Alimentos and Mejia Arcalá, produce the most comparable cheeses.
-The retail value of cheese sold in the DR in 2019 is estimated at approximately \$105 million.
-Additionally, shelf-stable milk dominates sales in drinking milk products in the DR. Depending on local conditions, milk processors import powdered milk from the European Union and the United States for reconstitution.
+However, larger local companies, such as Sigma Alimentos and Mejia Arcalá, produce the most comparable cheeses to imports.
+The retail value of cheese sold in the DR in 2020 is estimated at approximately \$104 million.
+The COVID-19 pandemic boosted sales of imported brands while stagnating growth for locally-produced cheese brands as national milk production declined.

+Shelf-stable milk dominates sales in liquid milk products in the DR. Depending on local conditions, milk processors import powdered milk from the European Union and the United States for reconstitution.
 The leading local company in this category is Pasteurizadora Rica.
 For powdered milk, Mejia Arcalá is the largest importer.
-The retail value of drinking milk products sold in the DR in 2019 is estimated at approximately \$243 million.
+The retail value of liquid milk products sold in the DR in 2020 is estimated at approximately \$127 million.

-Finally, there is also a large sugar confectionary sector in the DR. While most sugar, cacao, and dairy products are sourced locally or from non-U.S. sources, other confectionary products, such as nuts, are of U.S. origin.
-The retail value of sugar confectionary sold in the DR in 2019 is estimated at approximately \$49 million.
+Finally, there exists a large sugar confectionary sector in the DR. While most sugar, cacao, and dairy products are sourced locally or from non-U.S. sources, other confectionary products, such as nuts, are of U.S. origin.
+The retail value of sugar confectionary sold in the DR in 2020 is estimated at approximately \$44 million.